odd-io/cesium_3d_native/README.md

 # Cesium 3D Tiles

+⚠️ **WARNING: This package is currently under active development and is not stable.
+APIs may change significantly between versions.
+Use at your own risk.** ⚠️

-A Dart package for working with Cesium 3D Tiles geospatial data.
+A Dart package for working with 3D Tiles geospatial data.

-3D Tiles is an open specification for a data format for streaming and rendering 3D geospatial content, published by the [Open Geospatial Consortium (OGC)](https://www.ogc.org/standard/3dtiles/).
+3D Tiles is an open specification for a data format for streaming and rendering 3D geospatial content, published by the [Open Geospatial Consortium (OGC)](https://www.ogc.org/standard/3dtiles/) and used by Cesium, Google and others.

-AGI, a member of the OGC, maintains and publishes Cesium, its own platform implementation of the 3D Tiles standard.
-This platform includes Cesium Native, a C++ library for working with 3D Tiles (and AGI's cloud-based 3D Tiles service, Cesium Ion).

 This Dart package is an (unofficial) wrapper around the Cesium Native library, exposing Dart bindings for a small part of the Cesium Native API, and also some higher level Dart components to make it easier to work with Cesium 3D Tiles.

+Cesium Native is a set of C++ libraries for 3D geospatial applications that provides:

+- 3D Tiles runtime streaming
+- Lightweight glTF serialization and deserialization
+- High-precision 3D geospatial math types and functions, including support for global-scale WGS84 ellipsoids

+It serves as the foundational layer for any 3D geospatial software, especially those that want to stream 3D Tiles.
+Cesium Native powers Cesium's runtime integrations for various platforms including Unreal, Unity - and now Dart/Flutter 🎉

 ## Overview